silassansil/hub-travel-functions/README.md

-# dynamodb_event_reader
+# hub-travel-functions

-Sample SAM Template for dynamodb_event_reader to interact with DynamoDB Events.
+Functions related to hub travel using SAM template

 ## Requirements